-- 3.1 The University undertakes to consult with the relevant recognised Trade Unions about organisational change which could result in substantive changes to job roles or redundancies, potential or otherwise, as early as practicable and will keep the relevant Trade Unions informed of further developments as they arise throughout the period of consultation. - 3.2 Consultation timelines will ensure compliance with relevant legislation and also cover significant restructuring proposals with the potential to result in substantive changes to individual roles(e.g. where the organisation does not anticipate there being a risk of compulsory redundancies). - 3.3 The University recognises the benefit of full and meaningful consultation and the need to allow sufficient time for this.
+- 3.1 The University undertakes to consult with the relevant recognised Trade Unions about organisational change which could result in substantive changes to job roles or redundancies, potential or otherwise, as early as practicable and will keep the relevant Trade Unions informed of further developments as they arise throughout the period of consultation. - 3.2 Consultation timelines will ensure compliance with relevant legislation and also cover significant restructuring proposals with the potential to result in substantive changes to individual roles (e.g. where the organisation does not anticipate there being a risk of compulsory redundancies). - 3.3 The University recognises the benefit of full and meaningful consultation and the need to allow sufficient time for this.
 As indicated above, the University will initiate consultation at an early stage and such consultation will typically hence extend beyond the minimum statutory period.
-At an early stage in the process, the lead manager should consider the development of a communication plan/strategy to identify relevant stakeholders and timings (including plans to ensure absent colleagues are engaged and consulted as appropriate). - 3.4 During formal consultation the University will provide the relevant recognised Trade Unions with written information relating to its proposals, including: - the reasons for the proposals; - the number and description of the positions it is proposing to change (including where this may lead to redundancy) and the details of affected members of colleagues involved in the scope of the organisational change - the total number of members of colleagues of any such description employed in the College, School/Service, section or budget centre, directly affected; - (in cases of redundancy) the proposed method of selecting the members of colleagues who may be identified as redundant; - the proposed approach to filling any new positions within the future structure - the proposed method of ending contracts (if applicable) in accordance with agreed procedures as appropriate;
+At an early stage in the process, the lead manager should consider the development of a communication plan/strategy to identify relevant stakeholders and timings (including plans to ensure absent colleagues are engaged and consulted as appropriate). - 3.4 During formal consultation the University will provide the relevant recognised Trade Unions with written information relating to its proposals, including: - the reasons for the proposals; - the number and description of the positions it is proposing to change (including where this may lead to redundancy) and the details of affected colleagues involved in the scope of the organisational change - the total number of colleagues of any such description employed in the College, School/Service, section or budget centre, directly affected; - (in cases of redundancy) the proposed method of selecting the members of colleagues who may be identified as redundant; - the proposed approach to filling any new positions within the future structure

-- the period over which the restructure will be implemented and any dismissals are to take effect; - the proposed redundancy terms (if applicable), including the method of calculation, if other than that specified by employment legislation. - 3.5 Consultation will be meaningful and conducted with the representatives of colleagues who may be affected, with a view to reaching agreement on ways to manage any restructuring activity with the least disruption to individuals and the activities of the University whilst avoiding, reducing the numbers of, or mitigating the consequences of t potential redundancies.
+- the proposed method of ending contracts (if applicable) in accordance with agreed procedures as appropriate; - the period over which the restructure will be implemented and any dismissals are to take effect: - the proposed redundancy terms (if applicable), including the method of calculation, if other than that specified by employment legislation. - 3.5 Consultation will be meaningful and conducted with the representatives of colleagues who may be affected, with a view to reaching agreement on ways to manage any restructuring activity with the least disruption to individuals and the activities of the University whilst avoiding, reducing the numbers of, or mitigating the consequences of potential redundancies.
 As part of this process, trade union representatives should have the opportunity to offer counter-proposals or to suggest changes to change proposals.
-Any suggestions received will be considered carefully and the University will decide on whether they can be adopted or implemented. - 3.6 In addition to collective consultation, the University will consult with individual colleagues or groups of colleagues whose positions are impacted and/or at risk of redundancy.
-During these discussions, the colleagues will have the right to be accompanied by a Trade Union Representative or a work colleague. - 3.7 The University will provide the relevant Trade Union(s) with a copy of any statutory notice supplied to the Government about proposed redundancies.
+Any suggestions received will be considered carefully and the University will decide on whether they can be adopted or implemented. - 3.6 The University will provide the relevant Trade Union(s) with a copy of any statutory notice supplied to the Government about proposed redundancies.